Grant Amato: Life in prison

+As of March 2026, Amato is imprisoned at Hardee Correctional Institution in Bowling Green, Florida.

-In 2025, it was revealed Amato had been exchanging romantic text messages through a smuggled phone with Victoria Goodwin, the wife of Ghost Adventures star Aaron Goodwin, who had disclosed her plans to Amato to hire a hitman to murder her husband.
+In 2025, it was revealed Amato had been exchanging romantic and sexual text messages through a smuggled phone with Victoria Goodwin, the wife of Ghost Adventures star Aaron Goodwin, who had disclosed her plans to Amato to hire a hitman to murder her husband.
+Amato contacted a hitman and Victoria paid the hitman.
+The hitman never ended up doing it for unknown reasons, and Victoria was arrested and charged for the plot.
+No charges against Amato were reported.
+Victoria was given a prison sentence of 3 to 8 years.

 In media

-Amato's case was the subject of "Ctrl+Alt+Desire," a three-part docuseries directed by Colin Archdeacon that premiered on Paramount+ on April 16, 2024 and broadcast on April 7, 2025 on BBC Player under the title "The Man Who Murdered His Family".
+Amato's case was the subject of "Ctrl+Alt+Desire," a three-part docuseries directed by Colin Archdeacon that premiered on Paramount+ on April 16, 2024 and was broadcast on April 7, 2025 on BBC Player under the title "The Man Who Murdered His Family."
 The documentary chronicles Amato's obsession with a Bulgarian cam model, his theft of approximately $200,000 from his family, and the subsequent murders.
 Archdeacon spent four years filming and interviewing Amato, gaining unprecedented access that included prison phone calls.
 Former CBS News president Susan Zirinsky served as executive producer on the project.

 The case was also featured in an episode of the true crime series "Killer Cases" titled "Murder and the Sex Cam Model" (Season 2, Episode 2), which aired on February 25, 2022.